ppy/osu-wiki/wiki/Play_Styles/en.md

 *Note: The key overlay shows left/right click as `M1` and `M2`.*

-### Dual Mouse
+### Dual mouse

-Dual Mouse is a play style in which a player has a mouse in each hand; using one mouse to tap and another mouse to move the in-game cursor.
+Dual mouse is a play style in which a player has a mouse in each hand; using one mouse to tap and another mouse to move the in-game cursor.

 The play style used to be considered a joke play style to most players until May 2013 when Canadian player ![](/wiki/shared/flag/CA.gif "Canada") [Azer](https://osu.ppy.sh/users/2155578) starting getting top scores on highly-respected maps such as [Hatsune Miku - With a Dance Number (val0108)](https://osu.ppy.sh/beatmapsets/29691) and [The Quick Brown Fox - The Big Black (Blue Dragon)](https://osu.ppy.sh/beatmapsets/41823) whilst playing with dual mice.

-*Note: It is also common for Dual Mouse players to tape the mouse used for clicking to the desk.*
+*Note: It is also common for dual mouse players to tape the mouse used for clicking to the desk.*

-### Mouse + Keyboard
+### Mouse and keyboard

 Mouse + Keyboard is the most popular play style for osu! because it uses basic computer hardware that most users have access to and puts less strain the hand used for holding the mouse.